satwikkansal/archives/_posts/2019-07-28-about-time.md

 - Better time management; I have abstained from social media and news for a long time now so that I could focus on a few things.
 I want to continue that.
 And I do realize that time's the thing I have to optimize my work for in the coming days.
 So not expecting any more blog posts during the EF (next three months).
 - Also, work sporadically on next wtfpython iteration (coming with a big surprise).

 Well, that's about all.
+In short, I've temporarily burned all the bridges (job, guest-blogging, freelancing, mentoring) to just focus on EF.
+Let's see how it goes.
 Until next time...